-As a first generation immigrant, language is an important part of my narrative.
-Not just in terms of communication but also in its contemporary relevance in American culture.
-Having grown up in Pomona, CA (a blue collar, mid to lower income suburb of Los Angeles in which 90+ percent of the population is Latino/Hispanic) exposed me to conflicting viewpoints that, from a young age, have resulted in self cross-examination.
+Like many first-generation immigrants, language is an important part of my narrative.
+Not just in terms of communication but also in its relevance within a broader contemporary American culture.
+Growing up in Pomona, CA (a blue collar, mid to lower income suburb of Los Angeles with a 70% Latino/Hispanic population) exposed me to conflicting viewpoints that, from a young age, have resulted in continuous self cross-examination.